DragonMinded/naomidoom/README.md

 A precompiled release with the Doom 1 Shareware WAD is available under the `shareware/` directory.
 Load it with Demul or net boot it on your Naomi cabinet to play it!

+## Working WAD Files

+The following WADs have been tested working with Doom for Sega Naomi:

+* Original Doom shareware WAD (DOOM1.WAD).
+* Doom Ultimate WAD (DOOM.WAD or DOOMU.WAD, depending on source).

 ## Controls

 * The 1P joystick controls forward/reverse and turning left/right.